Desire Me: Production

-Garson injured her back while filming Desire Me in Monterey on 26 April 1946 when a wave knocked her and co-star Richard Hart from the rocks where they were rehearsing.
+Garson injured her back while filming Desire Me in Monterey on April 26, 1946, when a wave knocked her and co-star Richard Hart from the rocks where they were rehearsing.
 A local fisherman and extra in the film rescued Garson from the surf and potential undertow.
 She was bruised and in shock and required by doctors to rest for several days.
 The injury to her back would require several surgeries over the coming years.

 Reception

-The film earned $1,451,000 in the US & Canada, and earned $1,125,000 elsewhere, but, because of its high production cost, producers suffered a net loss of $2,440,000.
+The film earned $1,451,000 in the US & Canada and earned $1,125,000 elsewhere, but because of its high production cost, producers suffered a net loss of $2,440,000.

+The Canadian filmmaker Guy Maddin cast a vote for Desire Me on his top-ten ballot for the Sight and Sound Greatest Films of All Time 2022 directors' poll.